Daniel-Walbolt/tailwind-plugin/README.md

 * ```resetData``` is a utility function that clears the parsed components and utilities; the helper function calls this before each execution.

 By default ```cssParser``` internally stores all parsed components and utilities.
-Subsequent parses on different directories will be able to compare against class selectors parsed by previous invocations.
+Subsequent parses on different directories will be able to compare against selectors parsed by previous invocations.
 This generally helps to identify duplicate styles that may be unwanted.

 > **Note**
 > The result of ```cssParser``` is an object.
 You can also view this type in your code editor.